matrix-org/matrix-spec-proposals/proposals/3277-scheduled-messages.md

 (don't encrypt the `m.pts`), and makes it harder to hide from recipients whether a message was scheduled.
 So we've stuck with `?at=`.

+We could avoid all the e2ee and history visibility problems if the sending user simply queued the message in their clients until it was ready to send.
+However, this of course means they have to keep an always on client somewhere to send the message at the right time, which feels fragile (or encourages a longlived serverside client/bot to be run, which could put E2EE at risk).

 ## Security considerations

 This MSC allows for spammers to potentially pre-plan their attacks for